nike14/nike14.github.io/index.md

   <img src="/images/logo.png" alt="Avatar" style="width:300px"><br>
   <br>

-I am passionate about technology and willing to contribute in building a configurable, robust and scalable automation suite with <b>6.10+</b>  years of experience in Automation Testing.<br>
+I am passionate about technology and willing to contribute in building a configurable, robust and scalable automation suite with <b>6.10+</b>  years of experience in Automation Testing.
 <br>
 Experienced in Automation of <b>API Testing</b> in <b>Rest Assured</b> using <b>Core Java</b> and <b>Request</b> using <b>Python</b> by approaching <b>TDD</b> and <b>LCC</b> (lemon cheesecake)frameworks
 <br>